ngoqbrian/visualization/02_activities/assignments/assignment_2.md

         City and Colour: Income Inequality in Toronto (#VOTD) by JR Copreros

         This data visualization would be classified as GOOD because it is very intuitative and informative at first glance.
-        Upon further inspection of the visualization, we can see that the informative provided is reproducible and accurate according to the data source used (Census 2016)
+        Upon further inspection of the visualization, we can see that the informative provided is reproducible and accurate according to the data source used (Census 2016).
         It also directly answers the question for those interested: Average income based on neighborhoods and race.
-(Would be relevant for discussions on income inequality and visible minorities)
+(Would be relevant for discussions on income inequality and visible minorities).
-        Another great feature of this visualization is that it effectively shows the spatial relationships and patterns across different Toronto neighborhoods
+        Another great feature of this visualization is that it effectively shows the spatial relationships and patterns across different Toronto neighborhoods.
-        Interactive elements help keep the reader engaged
+        Interactive elements help keep the reader engaged.

       ```
     - How could this data visualization have been improved?